 To ensure that the interests of stakeholders other than shareholders are respected and protected, the Board of Directors oversees the Internal Control Committee, the Corporate Ethics and Risk Management Committee, the Information Disclosure Committee, and the CSR Committee.

 To ensure the transparent management of its corporate officer personnel and remuneration processes, Daikin Industries, Ltd. has established the HRM Advisory Committee and the Compensation Advisory Committee.
 These committees engage in discussions and deliberations regarding issues including corporate officer nomination criteria, corporate officer candidates, and remuneration.
-As of the end of June 2018, the HRM Advisory Committee and the Compensation Advisory Committee consist of five members, including three external directors, one in-house director, and one executive officer, with the committee chair being chosen from the external directors.
+As of the end of June 2019, the HRM Advisory Committee and the Compensation Advisory Committee consist of five members - three external directors, one internal director, and one Human Resources executive officer - and is charged by one of the three external directors.

 The remuneration of directors and Audit & Supervisory Board members is determined so as to fall within the aggregate remuneration ceiling based on a report by the HRM Advisory Committee and the Compensation Advisory Committee.
 The directors' remuneration is determined by a resolution of the Board of Directors while the corporate auditors' remuneration is determined by a resolution of the Audit & Supervisory Board.